 We drove through Glacier National Park this morning.
 It was a beautiful drive through a part of the country I had never seen.
 Pretty cool.
 The park wasn’t completely open yet but we still got to see a small but beautiful glimpse.
 We also redirected our entry into Canada.

 We entered a little West of the original plan but not much went according to the original plan anyway, so this followed suite.
-(Honestly, I’m really glad the original plan got altered.
-This would turn out to be a very sweet road trip!)
+(Honestly, I’m really glad the original plan got altered, we could buy the car parts we need at the Auto News, we did not spend much money and this would turn out to be a very sweet road trip!)

 This was the easiest border crossings I have ever had.
 The officer asked a few questions and let us on our way.
 I always have a huge sense of relief after crossing into Canada, just one less thing to worry about.
 It’s pretty much home free from here but still over 1,500 miles left to go or ~2,400 kilometers.
 Canada, like the rest of the world, uses the metric system so distance is measured in kilometers.